-Clare serves on the Teaching and Learning Committee, the Student, Staff and Community Committee and is the named governor for Safeguarding and SEN.
+Clare sits on the Teaching and Learning Committee, the Student, Staff and Community Committee and is the named governor for Safeguarding and SEN.

-Sarah is a Community Governor at Langley Grammar School.
-She has served since January 2000 first as a Parent Governor, and chaired the Personnel Committee prior to the formation of the Student, Staff and Community Committee in December 2015.
+Sarah is a Community Governor at Langley Grammar School and is Chair of the Pay Committee and also sits on the Student, Staff & Community Committee.
+She has served since January 2000 first as a Parent Governor, and previously chaired the Personnel Committee.
 She has a degree in Modern European Studies (Economics, Politics and Languages).

 Sarah is External Affairs Director at Dufry, an international business and significant employer in the Heathrow area.
 She is responsible for stakeholder relations and maintains close links with Governments and regulators to protect and enhance business growth opportunities.
 Sarah is also President of the European Travel Retail Confederation (ETRC), Chair of UK Travel Retail Forum, a board member of the Duty Free World Council, founder member and Chair of Women in Travel Retail, which offers career guidance and networking opportunities to women in the travel retail industry, and Chair of Lotus Flower Trust, a charity which builds schools and homes for disadvantaged children in remote villages in India.
 Sarah is a member of the Strategic Advisory Board of Loughborough University's School of Business and Economics.

 As Headteacher of Langley Grammar School, John is an ex-officio Governor.